epicallan/squid/README.md

   type instance PersistDB = ["Person", "BlogPost"] -- useful for migration / optional

   -- | Primary keys are automatically created just like in Persistent.
-  -- Although, tts possible to specify an entity field as a primary key data Person = Person
+  -- Its still possible to set your own primary key. data Person = Person
     { personName :: String
     , personAge :: Maybe Int